 - 15 mL tubes: Recommended for low-cost enrichments where the highest degree of sensitivity is not required.

 In general, use containers that will stand vertically to minimize air exposure when enriching using FastOrange B or FastOrange Brett Broth.
-When enriching using FastOrange Yeast Broth, find a container that can be laid flat on its side for maximum air exposure.
+When enriching using FastOrange Yeast or Wild Yeast Broth, find a container that can be laid flat on its side for maximum air exposure.

 - Aliquot the FastOrange Broth into your enrichment containers.
 Carefully aliquot the desired quantity of solution as necessary until you have transferred your total required volume of broth (typically 40 – 50 mL) into each enrichment container based on graduations in the receiving container.
 Store the containers vertically at room temperature (max 25 °C), protected from light.